PENGLU-WashU/IMC_Denoise/README.md

 --> edited the DeepSNiF_DataGenerator.py file (in the IMC_denoise\DeepSNiF_utils folder)

       - modified file so that the package can ingest multi-channel .tiff data

+      - This was only designed to be accessible through a python / Jupyter notebook script -- I am uncertain of how this would be integrated with the docker portion of IMC_denoise

       - This funcitonality is optionally set as part of the DeepSNiF Data Generator class